Pros and Cons of Cats and Dogs

 5) Cats are not too easy to train.
 While your dog may go to obedience classes, your cat may have a hard time learning things like walking politely on a leash.
 It is hard to tell if the cat is really acting dumb like he has no clue what you want or if it is just a smart strategy to make humans give up on training them.
 Telling a cat not to climb on your kitchen counter or not to steal your steak from the table may be a challenge that will require some good thinking and special strategies.

-Pros and Cons of Owning Dogs
+Pros of Owning a Dog

 2) Dogs are social.
 You can take your dog easily on vacation with you and as long as they are with their owners they are fine.
 Territory is not a big deal for them and they can move to a different place each day with not much fuss.
 In nature, dogs tend to move a lot in search of food and they are used to changing their habitat quite often.
-Living with their pack is what mostly counts.
+Living with their families is what mostly counts.

 3) Dogs promote healthy lifestyles.
 Dog owners are kept healthy because dogs need walked.
 Dog owners lead a healthy lifestyle when exposed to fresh air everyday as they walk their dog vigorously in the morning.
 Dogs also unlike exercise programs ensure consistency because owners must always walk their dogs cutting off the risk of procrastinating.

 4) Dogs are fun.
 A dog can learn many games and they can keep a family entertained.
 Dogs may fetch and play hide and seek.
 They can be enrolled in agility classes or pull carts.
 They can learn a lot of tricks and they can go swimming in lakes or run in the sand on the beach.
-There many fun activities owners can share with their dogs.
+There are many fun activities owners can share with their dogs.

 1) Dogs need maintenance.
 Yes, some need their anal glands expressed others need frequent baths because they may be smelly..
 They need chew toys and bones to keep their teeth in good condition and grooming sessions to keep their fur nice and tidy.
 They need to obediencetrained and they must learn leash manners.
 Dogs are more costly than cats and require more care.